flxzt/rnote/README.md

 </div><br>

-## Building, contributing
+## Building
-Build instructions and guidelines how to contribute are outlined in [CONTRIBUTING.md](./CONTRIBUTING.md)
+Build instructions for Linux are documented in [BUILDING.md](./BUILDING.md) and for Non-Linux platforms in  https://github.com/flxzt/rnote/tree/main/misc/building